 - address chronic disease management,

-- work collaboratively to address the social determinants of health, and
+- work collaboratively to address the social determinants of health,

-Practices will benefit from the application of fellows' learnings and from a primary care transformation project that will help the practice deliver more efficient, cost-effective, and high-quality care to its patients.
+Practices will benefit from the application of fellows' learnings and from a primary care transformation project that will help the practice deliver more efficient, equitable, cost-effective, and high-quality care to its patients.

 "I felt like I had a lot to learn going into this fellowship.
 I am already feeling more engrained in the practice and understand my potential to help.
 I'm starting to build confidence in my transformation into more leadership roles and am feeling very supported in those positions."